RodSernaPerez/NLP-Techniques/README.md

 # Language Artificial Intelligence Tools and Techniques
-Description of Natural Language Processign and Natural Language Understanding tools and techniques.
+Description of Natural Language Processing and Natural Language Understanding tools and techniques.

 ## Neural Networks